HigherGround189/EGT309-Team-Harish-Kanna/README.md

 The results indicated that the columns have non-linear relationship, including numerical features.
 Most of the features showed low dependency with the target (Subscription Status) according to Normalized Mutual Information (NMI) and Chi Square Test.
 While the p values of Chi Square Test supports that there still exist dependencies between features and target.
 Additionally, a single feature has a very low NMI and score 1 for p value with the target was dropped.

 #### Pre-feature Selection
+As additional support for selecting important features, mutual information was also leveraged in combination with SelectKBest and SelectPercentile.
+4 combinations were tested:
+- Integer Encoded with SelectKBest
+- Integer Encoded with SelectPercentile
+- One Hot Encoded with SelectKBest
+- One Hot Encoded with SelectPercentile

+Across the four approach, the features Previously Contacted, Contact Method and Campaign Calls consistently ranked as the most important.
+Furthermore, certain values of Marital Status (married and single) and levels of education also contributed to prediction values for the target.
+These results indicate that both demographic and campaign-related attributes are useful for predicting subscription behaviour.

 #### Dealing with imbalance class